google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   sth:
   : A base64 encoded `TransItem` of type `signed_tree_head_v2`, signed by this
     log.
+The inclusion proof MUST connect the indicated leaf hash to this STH.

   consistency:
   : A base64 encoded `TransItem` of type `consistency_proof_v2` that proves the
-    consistency of the requested STH and the returned STH.
+    consistency from the returned STH and the requested STH, if they are different.

 > Note that no signature is required for the `inclusion` or `consistency`
 > outputs as they are used to verify inclusion in and consistency of STHs, which